-Note: For higher availability, one or more additional YBA instances can be separately installed, and then configured later to serve as passive warm standby servers.
+For higher availability, you can install additional YugabyteDB Anywhere (YBA) instances, and configure them later to serve as passive warm standby servers.
 See Enable High Availability for more information.

-Use YBA Installer to install YBA on a host, either online or airgapped.
-YBA Installer performs preflight checks to validate the workspace is ready to run YBA.
+Use YBA Installer to install YugabyteDB Anywhere on a host, either online or airgapped.
+YBA Installer performs preflight checks to validate if the workspace is ready to run YugabyteDB Anywhere.

-You can also use YBA Installer to migrate an existing YBA software installed via Replicated to be installed using YBA Installer.
+You can also use YBA Installer to migrate an existing Replicated installation.
 Note that you may first need to use Replicated to upgrade your YBA to version 2.20.1.

 -> To perform a new installation, follow the steps in Quick start.